 An initiator could be allowed to carry out an action (represented by

-object) if it implied any of the Group
+a Group object) if it implied any of the Group

 object's members.
 For example, the AlarmSystemActivation

-object contains an Administrators
+Group object contains an Administrators and a

-Family Group
+Family Group object:

 Administrators = { Elmer, Pepe,Bugs }